pgfarley/pgfarley.github.io/pages/cocotb-pycharm.md

 ### Debugging Cocotb verification scripts with PyCharm

 Cocotb scripts are executed by a python interpreter embedded in a native library which is dynamically loaded by a simulator at test runtime.
-The good news is you don't need to understand anything about all that to use Cocotb, but the indirection does mean a bit of scaffolding is necessary to enable visual debugging of scripts in PyCharm.
+Happily, you don't need to understand much about all of that to use Cocotb, but the indirection does mean a bit of scaffolding is necessary to enable visual debugging of scripts in PyCharm.

 Complete Cocotb docs can be found [here](https://cocotb.readthedocs.io/en/latest/).